Здравствуйте, дорогие подписчики!

 a) How about next Friday?

-b) Well we're going to have to bite the bullet on this sooner or later.
+b) Well we're going to have to bite the bullet on this sooner

 c) I think it's about time you all came to my place.